xtimon/nginxparser/README.md

                             Print the report, based on the request status --limit LIMIT, -L LIMIT
                             Limit the output reports.
 Default 100.
-      --debug, -d           Displays the count of unparsed lines and the unparsed line numbers
+      --slow, -S            Print the report based on the slow clients --debug, -d           Displays the count of unparsed lines and the unparsed line numbers